CoderTyler/Visual-Novel/README.md

-# Visual-Novel-Alpha
+# Visual-Novel
-This is website is an incomplete visual.
+This is website is an incomplete visual novel.